4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/20.5-Map-arrays-of-objects/README.md

 # `20.5` Map array of objects

-The most common scenario for the mapping function is for simplifying given arrays, for example:
+The most common scenario for the mapping function is simplifying given arrays, for example:

 The current algorithm creates an array with only the names of the people and prints it on the console.